romz-pl/yumbo/doc/yumbo.md

 ## :green[Implementation details]
-1. The problem is formulated as a linear integer programming problem.
+1. The problem is formulated as a :blue[**linear integer programming problem**].
 The objective function favors early completion of the task.
 2. The solution to this problem is a daily work schedule.
 This schedule specifies the number of hours each expert should work on the task each day.
 3. The mathematical problem is implemented as a [AMPL](https://ampl.com/) program and solved by [HiGHS](https://highs.dev/) solver.
 4. The graphical user interface is written in [Python](https://www.python.org/) within the [Streamlit](https://streamlit.io/) framework.